What Is It?

 The CDC estimates that about 20% of people in the U.S. who have HIV don't know they are infected.
 It is important for people infected with HIV to know their status so they can get medical treatment before AIDS develops and they can take steps to prevent passing the virus to someone else.

-As the number of CD4 cells drops below normal (500 to 2,000 cells per cubic millimeter of blood), the person may begin to develop swollen lymph nodes and skin problems, such as varicella-zoster (shingles), seborrheic dermatitis (dandruff), new or worsening psoriasis, and minor infections.
+Without treatment, the number of CD4 cells almost always declines.
+During this time, the person may begin to develop swollen lymph nodes and skin problems, such as varicella-zoster (shingles), seborrheic dermatitis (dandruff), new or worsening psoriasis, and minor infections.
 Ulcers can develop around the mouth and herpes outbreaks (oral or genital) may become more frequent.

 Finally, with further decreases in the levels of CD4 cells, the person develops AIDS.
 According to the CDC, for an HIV-infected person, some signs that AIDS has developed (known as AIDS-defining conditions) are:

 The CD4 cell count has decreased to fewer than 200 cells per cubic milliliter of blood.

 An opportunistic infection has developed, indicating that the immune system is severely weakened.
 These types of infections include specific causes of pneumonia, diarrhea, eye infections and meningitis.
 Some of the causes of these opportunistic infections include Cryptococcus, reactivation of cytomegalovirus, reactivation of toxoplasma in the brain, wide-spread infection with Mycobacterium avium complex and Pneumocystis jiroveci (formerly called Pneumocystis carinii) in the lungs.